-Much of what I am writing on this occasion (and I will, in time, post the article up, but of course I have to let it be finished and published and read in its original form first) is rooted in a discussion of Michel Odent’s thinking.
-This is only fitting as it was he (as far as I know) who first remarked in the midwifery literature upon what was at the time an unremarkable sight: a midwife sitting in the corner of a room, quietly knitting while a woman laboured to birth her baby.
+I learned to knit as a child, and I have an early memory of a midwife helping me to knit.
+But it was Michel Odent who really brought my attention to the links between knitting and midwifery.
+He remarked in the midwifery literature upon what was at the time an unremarkable sight: a midwife sitting in the corner of a room, quietly knitting while a woman laboured to birth her baby.
 Several years’ worth of articles and discussions later, he decided that we should have a Silent Knitting Workshop at the Mid-Pacific Conference on Birth and Primal Health in Hawaii.
-I recall, when he asked me if I would speak at the conference, that the silent knitting workshop was on the agenda pretty much before anything or anyone else.
+I recall, when he asked me if I would speak at the conference, that the Silent Knitting Workshop was on the agenda before anything or anyone else.

-It was fascinating to try and help someone remember a hand skill without actually being able to talk to them in any language, but soon enough he was knitting steadily away.
-My next task was even harder: trying to teach another hand skill (that of cross stitching a lion) to someone who has no prior experience … without using any words … while periodically needing to return to help Michel locate the occasional stitch that had been mislaid.
+It was fascinating to try and help someone remember a hand skill without actually being able to talk to them in any language (because the workshop was Silent), but soon enough he was knitting steadily away.
+My next task was even harder: trying to teach another hand skill (that of cross stitching a lion) to someone who has no prior experience.
+Without using any words.
+And while periodically needing to return to help Michel locate the occasional stitch that had been mislaid.

-The association that Michel makes between the repetitive nature of knitting (as practised by the midwife) and the provision of reassurance at birth is, in my mind, very worthy of reflection.
+The association that Michel makes between the repetitive nature of knitting (as practiced by the midwife) and the provision of reassurance at birth is, in my mind, very worthy of reflection.
 I can also see how this might help the flow of oxytocin and have written about such associations myself.
 Yet I have come to think that this important observation is actually only one tiny element of a far bigger picture.
-The value of craft comes in many other dimensions and forms as well, and more than one of these might be relevent in relation to birth and midwifery.
+The value of craft comes in many other dimensions and forms as well, and more than one of these might be relevant in relation to birth and midwifery.
 Not all knitting projects are equally repetitive, and some require far more concentration than might be appropriate for a midwife who needs to also be aware of the birthing woman.
 Both knitting and many other kinds of craft bring a variety of valuable states of mind, body and spirit and we have only really begun to start reflecting on such topics, and on the relationships between women, craft and birth.
-Conversations on this topic – and I use this word in its broadest possible sense, because I understand the value of silence as well – need to continue, and I for one am delighted to have yet another justification for spending more time undertaking and chatting about craft activities!
+Conversations on this topic – and I use this word in its broadest possible sense, because I understand the value of silence as well – need to continue.
+And I for one am delighted to have yet another justification for spending more time undertaking and chatting about craft activities!